-Construction of the Half Moon Mill took 5 years with the first logs being sawn in May 1923.
+Construction of the Half Moon Mill took five years with the first logs being sawn in May 1923.
 A contract for construction was awarded in January 1920 to F. W. Horstkotte, a lumber mill builder for $225,000.
 The mill was to be a single band and gang saw mill with the capacity to saw 100,000 board feet in an eight-hour shift.
-Equipment for this mill came from Enterprise Lumber, State Lumber, and a mill in Frazee , Minnesota .
-About 100 men were employed at this mill
+Equipment for this mill came from Enterprise Lumber, State Lumber, and a mill in Frazee, Minnesota.
+About 100 men were employed at this mill.

 F.H.
 Stoltze Land Company was formed on August 31, 1912 with the articles of incorporation amended on July 29, 1933 to change the name to F.H.
 Stoltze Land and Lumber Company and the place of business as Half Moon.

-Production at the planning mill did not begin until late summer 1924 with the first railcar of lumber being shipped on Great Northern car #205174.
+Production at the planing mill did not begin until late summer 1924 with the first railcar of lumber being shipped on Great Northern car #205174.

-The boiler plant, the king pin of the entire operation, was acquired from Enterprise Lumber at Kila and the Brooks – Scanlon Company at Eureka .
-A total of 5 boilers were installed.
+The boiler plant, the king pin of the entire operation, was acquired from Enterprise Lumber at Kila and the Brooks – Scanlon Company at Eureka.
+A total of five boilers were installed.
 The sawmill and planing mills each had their own engine rooms.
 Sawdust, slabs, and shavings were used to fuel the boilers.
-Because more residues were created than used, a waste burner was purchased on November 22, 1926 from a Calgary , Alberta manufacturer.
-This could have been the first waste burner in Montana .
-It was a large circle 75 feet ´ 60 feet high with screen around the top and the screen tipped inward about 3 feet around the top.
+Because more residues were created than used, a waste burner was purchased on November 22, 1926 from a Calgary, Alberta manufacturer.
+This could have been the first waste burner in Montana.
+It was a large circle 75 feet in circumference, 60 feet high with screen around the top and the screen tipped inward about three feet around the top.
 This burner was replaced in March 1954 with a Teepee burner.

 During the 1930’s the mill and logging operation were not run on a continual basis because of the economic conditions at the time.
 After a strike by the workers in 1940 and the beginning of World War II, operations resumed at full capacity.